Exploring The Benefits Of Surrogate Partner Therapy

 When is surrogate therapy considered successful?

 The time it takes for surrogacy therapy to be successful and conclude depends on each client.
 For some, successful surrogate partner therapy might occur when they can reduce pain during sex or improve their sexual functioning.
-For others, it might occur when they feel closure from sexual traumas from their past.
+For others, it might occur when they experience healthy closure from sexual traumas from their past.
 After the sessions are concluded with the surrogate, the individual and the surrogate can meet for a closure session to discuss their experiences.
 The client may continue to visit with the sex therapist near me or them for talk therapy after the surrogacy has ended.
-Clients feeling residual emotional attachment with their surrogates can discuss these feelings in a safe environment with their family therapist.
+Clients experiencing residual emotional attachment with their surrogates can discuss these thoughts and feelings in a safe environment with their family therapist.

 How do sessions stay professional?